payu-india/CMS-Chatbot/reference/Collect Payment/_payment_merchant_hosted/collect_v2_payment_wallet.md

 ---
 You can collect payments from customers with leading wallets using the Merchant Hosted integration.
 You need to ensure that **Wallet** for the **paymentMethod.name** field and wallet code based on the desired wallet for the **paymentMethod.bankcode** field is posted.

-For the list of supported wallet codes, refer to [Wallet Codes](https://docs.payu.in/v1/docs/wallet-codes).
+For the list of supported wallet codes, refer to <Anchor label="Wallet Codes" target="_blank" href="https://docs.payu.in/v1/docs/wallet-codes">Wallet Codes</Anchor>.

 ### Environment